Automating-GIS-processes/site/source/index.rst

 .. admonition:: University of Helsinki students

-    The Automating GIS processes course is part of the Geography Masters Programme at the University of Helsinki (UH).
+    The Automating GIS processes course is part of the `Master's Programme in Geography at the University of Helsinki <https://www.helsinki.fi/en/admissions/degree-programmes/geography-masters-programme>`__. under the course code ``GEOG-329-2``.
+This
-    UH students should sign up for this course using the course code ``GEOG-329-2`` in Weboodi.

 .. admonition:: Interactive contents